adoxa/ansicon/readme.txt

     The entire console buffer is used, not just the visible window.

-    If running CMD.EXE, its own COLOR will be the initial color.

     The 64-bit version can inject into a 32-bit process, but the 32-bit version will not inject into a 64-bit process.